Mat-dp/mat-dp-core/paper.md

 ---
-title: 'Mat-dp: An open-source Python model for analysing material demand projections and their environmental implications, which result from building low-carbon systems.'
+title: 'Mat-dp: An open-source python model for analysing material demand projections and their environmental implications, which result from building low-carbon systems.'
 tags:
   - materials